Deepika-r-naik/Portfolio-Website-Project/README.md

 # Portfolio-Website-Project
-Portfolio Website designing using HTML CSS and Javascript
+Portfolio site using HTML CSS and Javascript